-Developing a financial strategy that fits your lifestyle and accomplishes your goals can sometimes feel like a roller coaster.
+Developing a financially successful mindset and strategy that fits your lifestyle and goals can sometimes feel like a roller coaster.

 You got a raise, yay!

 The market crashes, boo.

 You find a steal-of-a-deal on an investment property, yes!